-Peter Cetera sang lead on this track.
-After he left the band in 1985, his replacement Jason Scheff took over vocal duties on this song.
+Cetera did his vocal through clenched teeth, which he adopted as a trademark singing style.
+After he left the band in 1985, his replacement, Jason Scheff, took over vocal duties on this song.

 The band was previously known as Chicago Transit Authority, which was the name of their first album.
 They shortened their name after the actual Chicago transit authority objected, and began releasing albums with their name followed by a roman numeral (Chicago II, Chicago III, Chicago IV, etc.).
 They did this throughout their career, even as they morphed from horn-driven rock to adult contemporary ballads ("Hard For Me To Say I'm Sorry," "Baby What A Big Surprise") in the '80s.